 Equity Ownership in IPO Issuers by Brokerage Firms and Analyst Research Coverage

-Keywords: stock recommendations, sell-side analyst, equity ownership, universal banking, financial institutions
+Keywords: sell-side analysts, analyst stock recommendations, IPOs, asymmetric information, conflicts of interest, venture capital investment, brokerage firms, reputation incentives, equity ownership, universal banking, financial institutions